friedbrice/runhs/README.md

 ## Usage

-Add a block comment at the start of any single-file Haskell program in the following format:
+Add a block comment (the _front matter_) at the start of any single-file Haskell program in the following format:

 ```
 {-